Ovarian Cancer Causes & Risk Factors

-Ovarian cancer begins in the cells of the ovaries—the pair of female organs in the pelvic area that produce ova (eggs) for reproduction.
+Ovarian cancer begins in the cells of the ovaries—the pair of small, almond-shaped female organs in the pelvic area that produce ova (eggs) for reproduction.
 While ovarian cancer isn’t as common as breast or uterine cancers, it’s more dangerous and requires a robust treatment approach.

-What causes ovarian cancer?
+What causes ovarian cancers?

 DNA mutations